#CaliforniaForAll College Corps

 Service and Learning Opportunities

-- Gain real-world experience and skills to add to your resume;
+A real-world job experience and skills to add to your resume

 - Service hours will be completed within local K-12 schools, food banks/pantries, climate action organizations, or agencies providing post-carceral services.
 (Placement sites will be organized and assigned by the program based on students' interests).